xiutangseeker/xiutang.github.io/index.md

 My research interests lie generally in the area of Database Query Optimization, including AI & DB, DB testing and index tuning.

+### News
+I am currently looking for PhD students to work on AI & DB and DB testing.
+Please email me your CV if you are interested.

 ### PAPERS

 - **Xiu Tang**, Sai Wu, Dongxiang Zhang, Ziyue Wang, Gongsheng Yuan, Gang Chen.